Frequently Asked Questions about CASBS Fellowships

 CASBS fellowships have been awarded to scholars working in a diverse range of disciplines.
-These include the five core social and behavioral sciences (anthropology, economics, geography, political science, psychology, and sociology) as well as a wide range of humanistic disciplines, education, linguistics, communications, and the biological, natural, health, and computer sciences.
+These include the five core social and behavioral sciences (anthropology, economics, geography, law, political science, psychology, and sociology) as well as a wide range of humanistic disciplines, education, linguistics, communications, and the biological, natural, health, and computer sciences.

 CASBS welcomes international scholars, who must be eligible to come to the Center on a J-1 scholar visa.
 To check your eligibility, inquire with your nearest US consulate, or read the information about J-1 scholar visas at Stanford’s Bechtel International Center website.

 Applications are submitted only via an online application system.

 Is there space and are there services for spouses and partners?